ipfs/ipfs-docs/docs/how-to/gateway-best-practices.md

   - Use a service like [Cloudflare workers](https://workers.cloudflare.com/) or [Fastly Compute@Edge](https://www.fastly.com/products/edge-compute) to implement a lightweight reverse proxy to a gateway.
 - Set up [peering](./peering-with-content-providers.md) with the pinning services that pin your CIDs.
 - Make sure that your node is publicly reachable.
-   - You can check reachability `ipfs id` and checking for the `/ipfs/kad/1.0.0` value in the list of protocols (or, in one command, by running `ipfs id | grep ipfs\/kad`).
+   - You can check the reachability of your node by running `ipfs id` and checking for the `/ipfs/kad/1.0.0` value in the list of protocols (or, in one command, by running `ipfs id | grep ipfs\/kad`).
    - If your node is not reachable because you are behind NAT, see the [NAT configuration](https://docs.ipfs.tech/how-to/nat-configuration/#ipv6) docs.
 - Ensure that you are correctly returning HTTP cache headers to the client if the IPFS gateway node is behind a reverse proxy.
 Pay extra attention to `Etag`, `Cache-Control`, and `Last-Modified headers`.
 Consider leveraging the list of CIDs in `X-Ipfs-Roots` for smarter HTTP caching strategies.
 - Put a CDN like Cloudflare in front of the IPFS gateway.